containers/buildah/docs/buildah-config.md

 be built using the specified container.
 When used in combination with an *entry point*, this specifies the default parameters for the *entry point*.

+**--comment** *comment*

+Set the image-level comment for any images which will be built using the specified container.

+Note: this setting is not present in the OCIv1 image format, so it is discarded when writing images using OCIv1 formats.

 **--created-by** *created*

 Set the description of how the topmost layer was *created* for any images which will be created using the specified container.

+**--domainname** *domain*

+Set the domainname to set when running containers based on any images built using the specified container.

+Note: this setting is not present in the OCIv1 image format, so it is discarded when writing images using OCIv1 formats.

 **--entrypoint** *entry*